Spring brings new chicks!

 - Brooder (we recommend a deep metal stock tank as a roomy and draft-free solution).

-- Cover for brooder (e.g., part of a wire dog crate).
+- Cover for brooder (e.g., a panel from a wire dog crate).

 - Heat lamp.